willie68/ReCoS-Remote-Command-Service/service/README.md

 Sending keys to the active application.
 This command is emulating a keyboard input by sending key strokes of a keyboard to the active application.
 You can use different keyboard layouts and there are some macros defining special keys.

+type: KEYS

-layout: defining the layout of the keyboard used to send the data. en for english (us) "qwerty" and de for a german "qwertz" keyboard layout.
-Default is de
+layout: defining the layout of the keyboard used to send the data. en for English (us) "qwerty" and de for a German "qwertz" keyboard layout.
+Default is "de"

 keys: are the string with the keys used to send.
 For special keys there are defined special macros.
 Every macro starts with an "{" and ends than with "}".
 If you want to send the "{" as a character simply double this. ("{" -> "{{").

+Another specialized character is the "~" char.
+It will lead into a 1 second delay between the typing.
+To get the "~" Character, simple double it.

 The following macros are defined: